kite03/echoac-poc/README.md

 https://ioctl.fail/echo-ac-writeup/

 # Driver Download
-I have removed the binary from this repo.
-You may read info and download the driver binary from the official loldrivers.io page: https://www.loldrivers.io/drivers/afb8bb46-1d13-407d-9866-1daa7c82ca63/
+I have removed the binary from this repo for security.

+You may read extra info and download the driver binary from the official loldrivers.io page: https://www.loldrivers.io/drivers/afb8bb46-1d13-407d-9866-1daa7c82ca63/

 ## Background
 echo.ac is a commercial "screensharing tool", marketed and developed mostly for the Minecraft PvP community, but also used by some other game communities, such as Rust.